Ashbel P. Willard: Campaign

 In 1856 Willard was nominated to run as the Democratic Candidate for Governor on the Democratic ticket.
 He was opposed in the election by Oliver P. Morton, the most influential man among the Know-Nothing opposition.
 The remnants of the Whig party supported his bid and did not field their own candidate.
 The election was referred to as the "battle of the Giants", and was one of the most divisive in the history of the state.
 Both men being among the most astute politicians in the history of the state.

 The state Democratic party had been undergoing a major division during the two years preceding the campaign.
 The former Governor Wright was very unpopular with the party's leadership, and party leader Jesse D. Bright.
 Wright and other members were expelled from the party when they failed to support the Kansas-Nebraska Act, which the leaders treated as a loyalty test.
 Many of the expelled and their constituents launched numerous personal attacks against Willard.
 Much like the nation, Indiana had split along northern and southern lines.
 Resident of southern Indiana, who were predominantly of southern ancestry, went democrat.
-Northern Indiana resident who were dominantly of northern origin, voted for the Know-Nothings.
+Northern Indiana residents who were dominantly of northern origin, voted for the Know-Nothings.
 Willard won the close election by about six thousand votes.